Give your family the protection they deserve.

 It takes approximately thirty minutes to fill out our factual questionnaire.
 The first meeting with the attorney takes one to one and one-half hours, in order to learn more about estate planning and to talk about specific distribution options.
 The attorney then drafts the estate planning documents over the next week.
-A second office meeting of an hour to an hour and one-half takes place about one week later for final questions, changes, and signing.
+A second office meeting of one to one and one-half hours takes place about a week later for final questions, changes, and signing.

 5. Do I need to update my current estate plan?

 There are a number of events which may require you to update your estate plan.
 A change in your family relations, economic position, employment status, and external factors requires an evaluation of your estate plan to determine whether it should be changed.
 It is especially important for married couples with estate plans executed prior to 2012 to have their estate plans reviewed in light of the introduction portability of the deceased spouse’s unused estate tax exclusion.
 Many estate plans drafted before this change require the mandatory funding of a bypass trust upon the death of the first spouse which may lead to unnecessary administrative expenses and taxes.